Project Heartbeat

 Tips for Rapid Triage Assessments in the Emergency Room

 Although triage is typically the emergency department position that most nurses dread, it is a vital role that ensures that the sickest patients get the fastest care.
 If you are ready to take your skills to the next level, study these tips for rapid and accurate triage assessments.
-Use a Proven Triage Assessment Tool Especially [...]
+Use a Proven Triage Assessment Tool Especially as a new nurse, you should rely on proven tools to help you do your job efficiently.
+For example, your facility may use the Emergency [...]

 15 11, 2019